Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 # Welcome to DCSServerBot!
-You've found a comprehensive solution that lets you administrate your DCS instances via Discord slash-commands, has built in per-server and per-user statistics, optional cloud-based statistics, [coalitions](./COALITIONS.md) support and much more!
+You've found a comprehensive solution that lets you administrate your DCS instances via Discord slash-commands, has built in per-server and per-user statistics, optional cloud-based statistics, [Coalitions](./COALITIONS.md)-support and much more!
 With its plugin system and reporting framework, DCSServerBot can be enhanced very easily to support whatever might come into your mind.